ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Observations during the occultation

 Using BHTOM photometry, we can calculate the extinction curve directly from the data, without involving the model photosphere, because there are a handful of data points available at the end of the egress that we take to be the photometry of the star without the occulter.
 BHTOM $B$-band photometry is only available after MJD=60765, when the lightcurve is already on the rise toward the egress.
 We fit piece-wise polynomials to the late-time $B-$ and $V-$band lightcurves to minimize the effects of photometric uncertainties.
 We obtain the total change in color $\Delta(B-V)=-0.18$ mag (object becomes bluer during the egress) and the total change in brightness $\Delta V=-3.57$ mag (object becomes brighter during the egress), with $R_V\simeq 20$.
 There is scatter around the best-fit models at the level of 0.1 mag, and therefore with such a small change of color it is likely that the uncertainty on the $R_V$ measurement is quite large, $\pm 10$.
 But overall the large $R_V$ value from BHTOM is qualitatively consistent with that derived above and is consistent with the lack of small grains.
+Based on their own photometric follow-up during the occultation, \citet{fore25} reach similar conclusions regarding the dust opacity of the occulter -- that it is nearly wavelength independent -- and present specific dust models compatible with these observations.